nabeel-oz/qlik-py-tools/docs/Clustering.md

 This function will by default apply the `haversine` distance metric and convert the decimal values for latitude and longitude to radians as required by HDBSCAN.

 This technique works best for a limited number of points so that the clusters can be explored.
-Here we provide filters for the user to drill down to the accidents of interest, and then activate the scanning using the `Scan` button.
+Here we provide filters for the user to drill down to the accidents of interest, and then activate clustering using the `Scan` button.
 The map visualization switches between two point layers based on the buttons, with the clustering layer using the `Cluster_Geo` function for the colour expression and labels.

 The scatter plot can be used to select particular clusters by clicking and dragging along the x-axis.
 For example, you can remove outliers by selecting clusters with labels 0 and above.